Ex-Arsenal star Henry to coach Montreal Impact

 Montreal (AFP)

-Former Arsenal star Thierry Henry was Thursday appointed coach at MLS franchise Montreal Impact on a two-year contract as he gets a new chance of management after a disastrous spell at Monaco.
+Ex-Arsenal star Thierry Henry has been appointed coach at MLS franchise Montreal Impact on a two-year contract, the Canadian club announced Thursday.

 "Welcome to Montreal @ThierryHenry!" the Major League Soccer (MLS) club tweeted.

-Henry, whose baptism by fire as a manager ended in his firing by French club Monaco in January, will coach Impact for a minimum of two seasons.
+Henry, whose baptism of fire as a manager ended in disaster at French club Monaco when he was fired in January, will coach the Canadian club for a minimum of two seasons, Montreal Impact said.

 "Henry signed a two-year deal, with an option for 2022," the club said on its website.